Composites Technology

 IYRS Graduates Build 36th America's Cup Boats with One Goal in Mind - To Win

 Twelve IYRS graduates played an integral role in building the boats for New York Yacht Club's 36th America's Cup campaign, AMERICAN MAGIC.
 Their goal?
-To use their IYRS composites knowledge and skills to help build the ultimate sailing machine that will bring the America's Cup back to the United States in March 2021.
+To use their IYRS composites knowledge and skills to help build the ultimate sailing machine.
 It's a rock star job for any boatbuilder and something résumé dreams are made of.
 As an Official Sailing Partner of the American Magic team, IYRS has a special partnership with the groundbreaking American Magic program.

 Together, these twelve IYRS graduates have helped build some of the fastest boats on earth.
 Watch the video below of one of them, DEFIANT, a jaw-dropping marvel of sailing technology, training for the America's Cup.